bambooforest/IntroDataScience_Spring_2022/2_writing_scientific_reports/README.md

 | 2         | [writing scientific reports](https://github.com/bambooforest/IntroDataScience/blob/main/2_writing_scientific_reports/README.md) |
 | …         | …                                                                                                                               |

+Of course another way is to create just one README.Rmd and README.md that contains your entire data practical, e.g.:

+    |- README.Rmd
+    |- README.md

+But again, we need to be able to easily identify that you followed the tasks for each week’s data practical.
+There are many ways you can accomplish this, e.g., by having different sections, by highlighting where you finished each task.

+Part of the point of the data practical – and of doing good data science in general – is to **communicate** clearly your results.

-We leave it up to you how your name and organize you repository – but if we can’t (easily) navigate it, we can’t grade it.
+Thus, we leave it up to you how your name and organize you repository – but if we can’t (easily) navigate it, we can’t grade it.

 And lastly, some programming humor (see also [branches](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)):